There are so many translator tools available in today’s digital era.

 - Have fun performing your searches.
 If not satisfied, try again until you find what you need/expect.

-Search engines return indexed pages that supposedly match search query terms you enter.
-But I recommend cross-checking results from two or more authoritative sources to ensure a minimum of suitability to your purposes.
+Basically, search engines return indexed pages that supposedly match search query terms you enter.
+But always cross-check results from two or more authoritative sources to ensure a minimum of suitability to your purposes.

 Over to You Now